In order to make a man or a boy covet a thing, it is only necessary to make the thing difficult to attain.

 Cache

-.
-It is not configured through configuration but depends on client Scan
+As pic shows, there are three kinds of ScanResultCache.
+It is not configured through configuration but depends on client Scan instance.

 - If

-allows partial results, it will useAllowPartialScanResultCache
+Scanallows partial results, it will useAllowPartialScanResultCache. - If

-doesn’t allow partial results but set batch size, it will useBatchScanResultCache
+Scandoesn’t allow partial results but set batch size, it will useBatchScanResultCache. - Not two cases above, it will use

-is used much more that others.
+Generally speaking, CompleteScanResultCache is used much more that others.
 But it has some bad effects on performance, since it will not exit until entire row fetched and cached, for large scan it will be time consuming, and client may suffer a long wait.

-except it is not batched, and can be random cells in a Result
+AllowPartialScanResultCache is nearly the same to BatchScanResultCache except it is not batched, and can be random cells in a Result.

 Tuning